timpt0261/CMPM-121-F0-Proto/README.md

 ### Learning Objectives
 By using the selected tools and materials, we hope to learn how to better use the Godot Engine, while .
 This includes [Specific Skills or Knowledge] that will benefit our team members individually and collectively.

-# Devlog Entry - [11/19/2023]
-Reuben Chavez: I have create the repo for our final project and have intergrated godot.